funnypolynomial/DestructiveClip/README.md

 # To install
 Copy destructiveclip.py & destructiveclip.inx into Inkscape\share\extensions where-ever Inkscape is installed (eg Program Files).
 Start Inkscape.
 "Destructive Clip" should now be available under the Extensions menu, in the Modify Path submenu

+# Example
+clipped.png shows the rectangular blue path clipping the tiled "dovetail" red path.
+The red path has been *modified*